 Geometry projects are a fantastic way to do some hands on math with kids.
-In this 3D Nets Geometry Activity, students will learn about shapes, dimensions and calculating area.
+In this 3D Nets Geometry Activity, students will learn about shapes, dimensions and calculating area by exploring geometry in 3D.
 Fun geometry projects that are interactive are a wonderful way to engage students in math.
 You can either build this ahead of time, or have your students build it themselves.
 This project makes the perfect addition to a math center.
 It is simple and fun math!

 Fun Geometry Project

 Disclaimer: This article may contain commission or affiliate links.
 As an Amazon Influencer I earn from qualifying purchases.